 Involuntary part-time work.
 Unpredictable schedules.
 Fear of employer retaliation for taking time away to care for a sick child.
 These are all incompatible with reproductive justice, and yet this describes the current employment situation for many low-income workers.
 This is particularly true for women, since women are still disproportionately the primary caregivers, while also acting as the primary breadwinner in 40% of families.
-Moreover, women in the LGBT community are especially victimized by laws and policies that fail to recognize their relationships to their partners and children, creating heightened fear of asking for time off for a schedule change.
+Moreover, women in the LGBTQ community are especially victimized by laws and policies that fail to recognize their relationships to their partners and children, creating heightened fear of asking for time off for a schedule change.

 Recent (and not-so-recent) heartbreaking stories describe the difficulty of balancing an unpredictable schedule with caring for a child or sick family member, and the hardship of involuntary part-time work that can make it impossible to maintain housing or know if there will be enough money for groceries from week to week.